-Our definition of $d$ here is inspired by that of the Fourier--based metric used in the latter, of which an in--depth discussion can be found in \cite{jose}, except that ours uses the $R$--transform.
-Fittingly, our definition of $T$ (first used by Anshelevich in \cite{Anshelevich1998TheLO}, where it is referred to as the \textit{central limit operator}) replaces the convolution of measures by their free additive convolution.
+The main idea behind our arguments will be to define a metric $d$ on a subspace of the space of probability measures on $\mathbb{R}$ (or $\mathbb{R}^2$) for which a {renormalization} map $T$ fixes the appropriate analogue of the Gaussian distribution, and is a contraction.
+Our definition of $d$ here is analogous to that of the Fourier--based metric used in Ott's proof \cite{ott} (of which an in--depth discussion can also be found in \cite{jose}), except that we replace the Fourier transform in its definition by the $R$--transform in the free setting, and the self--energy in the Boolean setting.

-To the best of our knowledge, Anshelevich's is the only previous work to interpret the Free CLT as a fixed point theorem, but their approach differs significantly from the one below.
-Instead of introducing a metric, they focus on the problem of linearizing $T$ (computing its Gâteaux derivative), from which they compute its eigenvalues and show that its eigenfunctions are absolutely continuous with respect to the Lebesgue measure, with densities equalling multiples of Chebyshev polynomials of the first kind.
-As a corollary, they show that in a subspace of compactly supported measures, the differential of $T$ evaluated at $\rho_{\text{SC}}$ has spectrum inside the unit disk (we would then expect $\rho_{\text{SC}}$ to be an attracting fixed point on that subspace).
-By contrast, the proof below only relies on a finite third moment assumption.
+The map $T$ that we use to prove the free CLT was first used by Anshelevich in \cite{Anshelevich1998TheLO}, where it is referred to as the \textit{central limit operator}.
+To the best of our knowledge, Anshelevich's is the only previous work to explicitly interpret the free CLT as a fixed point theorem, but their approach and results differ significantly from ours.
+Namely, instead of introducing a metric, they focus on the problem of linearizing $T$ (computing its G{\^a}teaux derivative).
+This allows them to compute its eigenvalues, and show that its eigenfunctions are absolutely continuous with respect to the Lebesgue measure, with densities equalling multiples of Chebyshev polynomials of the first kind.
+The central limit theorem then follows as a corollary: in a subspace of compactly supported measures, the differential of $T$ evaluated at $\rho_{\text{sc}}$ has spectrum inside the unit disk, and we then expect $\rho_{\text{sc}}$ to be an attracting fixed point on that subspace.
+By contrast, the proof below applies to a much larger family of measures.